Broccode/acci_eaf_kotlin/docs/testing-strategy.md

       * Consider gradually migrating Mockito based tests to MockK to leverage its Kotlin-idiomatic API and to reduce boilerplate.
   * **AI Agent Responsibility:** AI Agents tasked with code generation or modification must generate comprehensive unit tests covering all public methods of new/modified classes, significant logic paths (including happy paths and edge cases), and error conditions.

+  ### Controller Tests (Backend)

+  Controller logic in Spring MVC often interacts with the Servlet context (e.g., `ServletUriComponentsBuilder`).
+We distinguish two strategies:
+  * **Direct unit tests**: Invoke controller methods directly with mocked dependencies.
+Configure `RequestContextHolder` with a `MockHttpServletRequest` to support URI building.
+Avoids loading the Spring context entirely and prevents infrastructure errors.
+For example, see `TenantControllerTest.kt`.
+  * **WebMvcTest with MockMvc**: Use `@WebMvcTest` and `MockMvc` to simulate HTTP requests at the MVC layer.
+Provides full validation of serialization, request mapping, and filters.
+Requires mocking of all framework dependencies (JPA, security, interceptors) via `@MockBean` or custom test configurations.
+May encounter JPA/Persistence context errors; such tests can be disabled or require extensive mocking.
+In this project, `TenantControllerIntegrationTest.kt` is disabled due to these issues.

 * **Integration Tests (Backend):**
   * **Scope:** Test the interaction and collaboration between several components or services within the application\'s boundary, or between the application and external infrastructure it directly controls (like a database).
 Examples:
     * API endpoint through to the service layer and (test) database.